DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/4-Choose-Application.png)

-5. The Internal CA is created successfully.
+5. The KEYNOA CA is created successfully.
 It can be downloaded for any other purpose.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/6-KEYNOA-CA-KEYNOA-CA-Finish.png)

-6. The newly created Internal CA is now listed as a valid 'Certificate Authority'.
+6. The newly created KEYNOA CA is now listed as a valid 'Certificate Authority'.
 Click on the hamburger menu, to manage this CA.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/7-KEYNOA-CA-New-CA-Listed.png)